 Those who cling to idols from past eras, rarely risk innovative wonders for future eras.
-We tend to worship 10 barriers to innovation:
+Sadly, we’ve settled for systems that tend to worship 10 barriers to innovation:

 1).
 Scientific Method – Rather than invite wonder, and delight for discovery – we’ve dragged people into a jaded sense of self worth.
 What if each person lived true scientific methods with a mind to discover 4 possibilities?
 Spot – Wonder – Test – Win!